omolaraolashore/LITA_CAPSTONE_PROJECT/README.md

 # LITA_CAPSTONE_PROJECT
-Project undertaken while Training at The Incubator Hub
+These are Projects undertaken while Training at The Incubator Hub